top of page

 • What to do with the program outputs

-Who should attend: Body-worn camera program administrators and staff
+Who should attend: BWC program administrators & staff, Academy, field training and in-service training staff

 Overview: